-I have no doubt that we will write about these in future posts but let’s start with two of the most popular.
-As you can see, both are queuing out the door which is always a good sign in my eyes.
+I have no doubt that we will write about these in future posts but let’s start with the most popular.

-Those of us in Aberdeen (and I’m sure from other places) will take a day trip to Stonehaven specifically to visit these two eateries.
+Those of us in Aberdeen (and I’m sure from other places) will take a day trip to Stonehaven specifically to visit some of these.

 Conveniently, for another popular seaside treat, Aunty Betty’s is right next door to The Bay.
 Well known for its extravagant ice creams covered in sweets and chocolates, there are always queues waiting, no matter the weather.

 Aunty Betty’s provides an array of flavours from your iron brew, Scottish tablet and Turkish delight to the more conventional mint choc chip and raspberry ripple.
 Topped with sweets, flakes and wafers they are perfect for that Insta picture against the water backdrop.

 But let’s not forget our four-legged friends as they also provide ice creams for dogs!
 Which just melts (aha..) my heart.

 So there we have it, a beginner’s guide of things to do in Stonehaven Scotland.

 Make sure to let us know your favourite thing to do.